ztanml/arLMM/README.md

 cd mex/
 mex -v -g CFLAGS='-march=native -O3 -fPIC' srht.c tran_srht.c
 ```
 Then, you obtain the compiled 'srht.mex*' plugin, and copy it into the parent directory.
+A pre-compiled plugin for 64-bit Linux is provided.